- Han River, once voted as the city’s second most scenic attraction (next to Namsan), attracts locals and foreigners year-round.

 Explore more: DEAL: Aqua Planet 63 & 63 Art Museum of Color Tickets

-Things to Do at Han River & Hangang Park
+Things to Do in Han River & Hangang Park

-Ask a local to name their top 5 attractions in Seoul, and I’m pretty sure Han River will make the list.
-Previously a waterway for trade, Hangang is now a weekend getaway spot that people love to visit especially during the summer.
-It’s a very accessible attraction; it lies in the middle of Seoul so you can get to it easily.
+Ask a local to name the top 5 attractions in Seoul, and I’m pretty sure Han River will make the list.
+Previously a waterway for trade, Hangang is now a weekend getaway spot that people love to visit during spring, summer, and fall.
+It’s a very accessible attraction; it lies in the middle of Seoul so you can get to it easily wherever you’re coming from.
 The water is blue and inviting, and while swimming is not allowed in the area, you can still enjoy a lot of water rides and activities.
-Here’s some of them:
+Here are some of them:

 1. Take a bike ride in Hangang Park